-- Formal assessments and/or teacher indicates that child not making sufficient progress, therefore reasonable adjustments, basic skills provision or physical adaptations to support needs through Wave 1 Quality First Teaching - Class teacher will inform parents of the concern verbally.
+- Formal assessments take place and/or the teacher indicates that the child is not making sufficient progress, therefore reasonable adjustments, basic skills provision or physical adaptations to support needs through Wave 1 Quality First Teaching are made. - The class teacher will inform parents of the concern verbally. - The class teacher will inform the SENCO of their initial concern and the actions they take.